How Much Does a Freedom Boat Club Membership Cost?

 - An affordable membership plan that best suits each member’s needs

 The one-time fee and the cost of the monthly membership plan vary depending on where you join, and the type of plan you select.

 Why Does the Cost of the One-Time Entry Fee Vary?

-For example, if you were purchasing a 2000-square foot house in either Seattle, WA or San Francisco, CA, you would likely pay significantly more per square foot there than you would for the exact same house in Sarasota, FL or Clemson, SC.
-Even within the same state, the real estate price for homes can differ significantly.
+Just as a 2000-square foot house in Seattle, WA or San Francisco, CA would cost significantly more than the same house in Sarasota, FL or Clemson, SC, marina costs can differ vastly from market to market.

 Monthly Membership Plans

 For the same reasons, monthly membership options and plan pricing also vary by location.

 Some clubs located in warm climates offer year-round, unlimited boating.
 This entails year-round staffing, operations, and ongoing service and maintenance on the fleet, all of which make boating more expensive.